jruels/puppet-fun/labs/11-templates-hiera/index.md

 Password again: training
 ```

-then click the radio button "I'm bored already, just install the wiki" and click `Continue`  three more times, at this point it will prompt you to download the `LocalSettings.php` file but this isn't required anymore so just ignore that step.
+then click the radio button `I'm bored already, just install the wiki` and click `Continue`  three more times, at this point it will prompt you to download the `LocalSettings.php` file but this isn't required any more so just ignore that step.

 Now log into the `wikitest` server and run the puppet agent.